 Services

-Pulsed Ablation for Atrial Fibrillation
+Pulsed Field Ablation for Atrial Fibrillation

 Farapulse ablation is a medical procedure used to treat atrial fibrillation (AF), a common heart rhythm disorder characterized by irregular and often rapid heartbeats.
 During farapulse ablation, a catheter-based approach is used to deliver targeted energy to the areas of the heart responsible for causing the abnormal electrical signals that trigger AF.